zethon/xenrep/README.md

 This plugin is based off the original reputation functionality that existed for years on my message board [AMB](https://www.anothermessageboard.com).

-For many years, AMB ran vBulletin 3.x, which had a feature that allowed users to rate posts and leave a comment with their rating.
+AMB ran vBulletin 3.x for several years which had a feature that allowed users to rate posts and leave a comment with their rating.
 Originally these comments were only viewable to the person who made the post, however some time around 2006 I installed an addon that displayed the comments directly in the post.
 This functionality became quite popular on AMB was known as "rep".

 In early 2019 I switched AMB over to Xenforo and the rep functionality was lost.
 This addon recaptures the essence of the AMB rep functionality.